Proper Etiquette for How To Answer the Phone

-While text messages, e-mail, and social media platforms are popular means by which we communicate, there's no avoiding the still-ubiquitous phone call.
+While text messages, e-mail, and social media platforms are popular means of communication, there's no avoiding the still-ubiquitous phone call.
 Love it or hate it, someone's always on the line.
 Thanks, Alexander Graham Bell.
-We receive telephone calls all day, every day, and each has a different purpose.
-However distinct the calls, though, there are a few etiquette tips that always apply.
+We receive telephone calls daily, and each has a different purpose.
+However distinct the rings, there are a few etiquette tips that always apply.
 No matter who's calling, these strategies will help to ensure a polite and professional impression when picking up the phone.

 When receiving a call, it's courteous to pick up the phone promptly or send the call to voicemail.
 Out of respect for the caller's time, try not to let the phone ring endlessly.

 When you pick up the phone, begin by offering your greeting of choice.
 "Hello" is always a polite option, as is "Good Morning" or "Good Afternoon."
 Confirm who you are ("This is Amanda") and the identity of the person calling ("To whom am I speaking?") so that all parties begin the call on the same page.

 Phone Caller ID

 The greeting process should be even more straightforward if you have a caller identification feature and know who is on the other end of the line.
 Picking up the phone with "Hello" followed by the caller's name is perfectly acceptable.